 Big Seaweed Search

-The Big Seaweed Search is a partnership between the Natural History Museum and the Marine Conservation Society.
+The Big Seaweed Search is a community science project that we run in partnership with the Natural History Museum.

-We want to know more about some of the seaweed species found in UK waters, identifying exactly where they are found and how this may change over time.
+Through it we want to learn more about some of the key seaweed species found in our waters, record where they are and find out how their distribution is changing over time.
+You can help us collect this vital information.

 It’s easy to take part.
-A Big Seaweed Search guide explains what you need to do, and helps you to identify each of the seaweeds we are focussing on.
-You can complete the simple survey on a mobile, tablet or pc.
+The Big Seaweed Search guide explains what you need to do, and provides photos to help you to identify each of the seaweeds we are focussing on.
+You can complete the simple survey on a mobile, tablet or computer.